We think this TV show stands out for:

+This series is goofy, clever, and ultimately, full of heart.
 Playing a deluded public servant with a can-do attitude, Poehler -- who first found fame on Saturday Night Live -- tackles a different kind of comedy in this mockumentary that attempts to do for small-town bureaucrats what The Office did for misguided middle managers.
 And the verdict is that Parks and Recreation pulls it off, thanks in large part to the comedic chops of a woman who once gangsta rapped with Sarah Palin on SNL's "Weekend Update" while 8 months' pregnant.

 The show's first season was funny, if not rolling-on-the-floor hilarious -- but the character-driven comedy gets better with time once audiences are more familiar with the players involved and come to embrace their quirks and foibles.
 The decision to keep things fresh with new regulars and a steady stream of guest stars and is a smart choice, too, pulling talent like Scott, Rob Lowe and Patricia Clarkson into the mix.

 Families can talk about the way women are portrayed on television and why positive female relationships like those on Parks and Recreation tend to be such a rarity.
 Are women on TV more often shown working together, or working against each other?
 How do TV stereotypes match up to the behavior of the women you know in real life?

 Does the mockumentary style work well for a comedy like this one?
 Would the show be as funny if it were presented as a typical sitcom with a laugh track?
 Why do you think the show's creators decided to film it the way they did?

 As far as the content, do you think the show exaggerates what happens behind the scenes in local government offices?
 Do you think local officials do a good job of running your community?